TomOdellSheetMusic/Signal-Portable-Auto-Updater/README.md

 Simply put the batch folder into wherever you have your Signal Portable instance.
 This can also be done by extracting the zip from the Releases Tab. <br>
 The batch folder needs to be on the same level as the app, data and log folders.
 The icon file is in case you want to make a shortcut to your start menu and want it to look nicer.

+## Automatic Updates

+If you want this to run automatically, simply use the task manager.
+I highly recommend using Version 1.2 or later if you want to do that!

 <br>
 <br>
 ### Like this